sayegh9/stock-scanner/us-webapp/README.md

    ```
 - Provide at least one AI provider API key under `api_keys`.
    - Without a valid AI key the dashboard falls back to a concise rule-based summary instead of the in-depth AI report.
+   - To enable real-time news and sentiment coverage, add API keys for [Finnhub](https://finnhub.io/) and optionally [NewsData.io](https://newsdata.io/).
+Finnhub is used first, with NewsData.io acting as an automatic fallback when rate limits or outages occur.
    - Review the `markets.us_stock` block (the only enabled market by default).
    - Enable `web_auth` and set a password if you want to gate the dashboard.